Application Process

 Are evening students able to take courses during the day?

 Yes.
 In the first year, evening students may take a day course during the spring semester.
-Beyond the first year, evening students may take any course, day or evening, that their schedule permits.
+Beyond the first year, evening students may select any course, whether in the day or evening.

 Can evening students qualify for financial aid?